malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 This chapter develops a machine learning method for the identification of molecular crystal structures within a molecular dynamics simulation.
-To do this we use a dataset [@MalcolmRamasy2018] describing three crystal structures of the trimer molecule and the liquid.
+To do this we use a set of simulation trajectories [@MalcolmRamasy2018] which describes the melting of three crystal structures of the trimer molecule within the liquid.
-The creation of the dataset is described in @sec:methods_ml_dataset.
+The dataset used for the machine learning takes the relative orientation of the six nearest neighbours as described in @sec:ml_introduction, using these as the 6D feature space used to train the models.

 The structure of this chapter comprises two sections.
 Firstly, in @sec:clustering we show the applicability of clustering